fr1550n/soma_fm_pi_radio/README.md

 * This project turns your Raspberry Pi into a dedicated Soma FM radio.
 * The project requires an [LCD Display with RGB Backlight and Touch Buttons.](<https://thepihut.com/products/gfx-hat-128x64-lcd-display-with-rgb-backlight-and-touch-buttons>)

+This needs a bit of tidying up (see/execute: command_pattern.py to run it)